iVis-at-Bilkent/chise.js/README.md

 `chise.align(nodes, horizontal, vertical, alignTo)` Aligns given nodes in given horizontal and vertical order.
 Horizontal and vertical parameters may be 'none' or undefined. alignTo parameter indicates the leading node.
-Requrires cytoscape-grid-guide extension and considers undoable option.
+Requires cytoscape-grid-guide extension and considers undoable option.

 `chise.createCompoundForGivenNodes(nodes, compoundType)`
 Create compound for given nodes. compoundType may be 'complex' or 'compartment'.
 This method considers undoable option.